gpratte/poker-league-current-game/README.md

 ## step 05 clock and seating
 Started fleshing out the react Clock and Seating components for the current game.

+Now passing the properties to the Clock and Seating and displaying.

 ## step 04 current game players
 Started fleshing out the react Players component for the current game.